 Releasing a Federal Tax Lien

 Federal tax liens will be released once you settle your tax debt.
 Typically, the liens will be released 30 days after you settle the tax debt.
 But you might be wondering – what if I can’t pay my tax debt?
-Fortunately, there are a number of tax resolution options offered by the government.
-For example, there’s the Fresh Start Program.
-Under the Fresh Start program, you can get a lien released if you owe less than $25,000.
+Fortunately, there are a number of tax resolution options offered by the IRS.
+For example, there’s the IRS Fresh Start Program.
+Under the IRS Fresh Start program, you can get a lien released if you owe less than $25,000.
 If you owe more than that, you can make payments to bring your balance down under the IRS Fresh Start program.

 How can I prevent a federal tax lien?